Qualys Connector

 -

-(Optional) Enable the Fetch Potential vulnerabilities option to ingest potential vulnerabilities identified by Qualys.
-Select this option if your organization wants broader visibility into possibly vulnerable systems, even if the vulnerability hasn't been confirmed through direct detection.
+(Optional) Enable the Fetch Potential Vulnerabilities option to ingest potential vulnerabilities identified by Qualys.
+Select this option if your organization wants broader visibility into possibly vulnerable assets, even if the vulnerability has not been confirmed through direct detection.

-Note: Potential vulnerabilities are detections based on indirect evidence (e.g., version-based or inferred) rather than confirmed exploit presence.
+Note: Potential vulnerabilities are detections based on indirect evidence (for example, version-based or inferred) rather than confirmed exploit presence.
 Enabling this setting increases visibility but may introduce additional noise in the findings.

 -

-(Optional) Enable the Fetch Superseded QIDS to ingest superseded QIDs (Qualys IDs).
-Enable if your organization wants to track historical detection coverage or if you're working with legacy remediation workflows where superseded QIDs are still relevant.
+(Optional) Enable the Fetch Superseded QIDs option to ingest superseded QIDs (Qualys IDs).
+Enable this option if your organization wants to track historical detection coverage, or if you are working with legacy remediation workflows where superseded QIDs are still relevant.

 -